zlowram/blgo/README.md

     http://your.domain.name/2015/01/08/test-post/

-### Writing templates
+## Writing templates

-Blgo has a default bootstrap template by now, but if you have web-design skills you may want to write your own templates.
+Blgo has support for templates so, if you have web-design skills, you may want to write your own templates.
 Then, good news for you: writing themes for blgo is stupidly simple!
 You need to create a file template for the index and for the posts, and place it in the templates directory.

 The template directory structure is the following: